fieldtrip/website/faq/how_can_i_test_the_serial_port_connection_between_two_computers.md

     cfg.istream ='serial:COM4?BaudRate=115200';
     %% and receive it on serial port 1 (serila ports are physically connected) cfg.ostream ='serial:COM1?BaudRate=115200';
-    event.value=5; %% This can be a string or an integer, e.g. 1 or 'Rock_n_Roll_will_never_dye', however longer strings will take longer to be communicated count=0;
+    event.value=5; %% This can be a string or an integer, e.g., 1 or 'Rock_n_Roll_will_never_dye', however longer strings will take longer to be communicated count=0;
     tlop=[];
     while true